AnthonyZakkas/Encryption_In_JS/README.md

 To use this code, you go to the main file and use

-`Encryption.EncryptRK(plaintext, null, alphabet)` for a one time pad encryption. if you wish to do so, leave the second parameter as null. and `Encryption.EncryptSK(plaintext,key1,key2,alphabet)` for a two key encryption
+`Encryption.EncryptRK(plaintext, null, alphabet)` for a one time pad encryption. if you wish to use a set key,it must be a pregenerated one, from `randomKeyphrase(plaintext)` where `plaintext` is your current plaintext. and `Encryption.EncryptSK(plaintext,key1,key2,alphabet)` for a two key encryption